Japanese art: Ceramics

+Lacquerware

 With the development of economy and culture, the artistic quality of lacquered furniture has improved.
 Hon'ami Kōetsu and Ogata Kōrin brought the designs of the Rinpa school of painting into lacquerware.
 From the middle of the Edo period, inrō for portable medicine containers began to be decorated gorgeously with maki-e and raden, and it became popular among samurai class and wealthy merchants in the chōnin class, and at the end of the Edo period, it changed from practical accessories to art collections.
 The export of lacquerware continued following the Azuchi-Momoyama period.
 Marie Antoinette and Maria Theresa are known as collectors of Japanese lacquerware in this period.